Is Chinese a hard language to learn?

 This writing method differs immensely from English and nearly all Western languages.
 They all look convoluted, distinct, mysterious, yet age-old, captivating, and unique.

 There are thousands of simplified characters.
-If we add the traditional ones that are useful in Hong Kong, Macau, Taiwan, and even a little mainland China, the total would easily exceed 50,000 characters.
+If we include the traditional ones used in Hong Kong, Macau, Taiwan, and even parts of mainland China, the total would easily exceed 50,000 characters.

 Korean and Japanese characters appear to have much in common with the pictographic script of Chinese Hànzì.

-But linguistically, all 3 are distinct.
-Of course, some similarities exist because Korean and Japanese had Chinese characters in the past.
-But over time, they developed their own with its distinct pronunciations.
+But linguistically, all three are distinct.
+Of course, some similarities exist because the Korean and Japanese languages used Chinese characters historically.
+But over time, they developed their own, with different pronunciations.

 Despite being tricky, things will become easier once you recognize these symbols and patterns.

 Hànzì is logical and straightforward to grasp.
-Yet, its style of writing and appearance make it troublesome.
+Yet its writing style and appearance make it difficult to navigate.
 This typically happens beyond the initial hurdle.

 The intricate writing style of the Chinese

-Calligraphy is one of the oldest abstract art based on lines.
+Calligraphy is one of the oldest forms of abstract art based on lines.
 We can write Chinese characters using the five topmost styles of calligraphy.
-It inherently related these types to the history of the Chinese script.
+It is closely tied to the history of Chinese script.

 This includes seal, clerical, cursive, semi-cursive, and regular script.
 In addition, there are also Japanese Edomoji, Korean Munjado, and ancient Huaya.

 The writing style using a brush, ink, paper, and ink stone is an entirely new concept.
-Pinyin is also available for non-natives to simplify.
+Pinyin is also available to non-native users for simplification.
 Mainland China uses this Romanization system for Standard Mandarin.

 Like English, we read and write Hànzì from left to right and top to bottom.
 So, getting up to speed with reading and writing Hànzì is educating oneself through daily practice.